 For some women, sugar-dating is a form of empowerment.
 They enjoy being treated and spoiled.
 They are toying with men and, let’s face it, some men are easy to toy with.
 If they can get money, first class travel and designer gifts out of them AND have fun while they’re at it, then I’m rooting for them all the way to the Louboutin store.

 The short spell in the sugar bowl confirmed to me that my worth cannot be measured in Michelin star meals, shoes, diamonds or holidays on a yacht.
 If I want any of those things, I want to obtain them for myself, and I do.
 I understand the reasons behind playing this game and towards those that play, there is no judgment from me.
 Do what you need to do and be shameless in pursuing your needs.
 But I cannot offer up myself to a man in exchange for material goods.

 The funny thing is this.
-It came as a great surprise to me, a happy singleton and serial dater, that I did end up meeting a lovely, warm, sexy, caring, romantic, creative, imaginative man through SA, and yes, reader, I am no longer single.
+It came as a great surprise to me, a happy singleton and serial dater, that I did end up meeting a lovely, warm, sexy, caring, romantic, creative, imaginative man through Seeking.com, and yes, reader, I am no longer single.
 He’s not particularly rich, nor old.
 We hit it off straight away and I immediately scotched any idea of an “arrangement” because I felt a crazy attraction and connection, the like of which I don’t think I’ve felt before.
-He’s not on Instagram or any social media and I prefer it that way.
 He still insists on paying for every meal, sending me flowers and buying me gifts but I am so fond of him that I let him, despite my scruples.
 Ultimately, and at the risk of sounding a hypocrite after everything I’ve said above, we come together as equals, with just as much to risk and to win as each other.
 Life is indeed sweet.